How to Use Help Desk Priority Levels to Prioritize Support Tickets

 Example of an incident prioritization matrix.

 The starting point for ticket prioritization is having a clear chart of the different priorities and their meaning.
-It can take the form of the ITIL-aligned incident prioritization matrix (which we use for InvGate Service Desk) as a starting point.
+It can take the form of the ITIL-aligned incident prioritization matrix (which we use for InvGate Service Management) as a starting point.

 However, for it to work hand in hand in your organization, you must first define the criteria by which incidents will be categorized.
 What could be considered critical, high, medium, or low-priority incidents in your organization?
 Is the general rule we shared above enough?
 Can you adjust it to your company context?

 The more precise you are with the categorization, the better it will work.
-Once you design the matrix, all you need to do is add the guidelines to InvGate Service Desk so it can automatically categorize incoming incidents:
+Once you design the matrix, all you need to do is add the guidelines to InvGate Service Management so it can automatically categorize incoming incidents:

 • First, build each category in your service catalog with fields to determine its urgency and impact.